As a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which one gets its way first.

 Not that any of it mattered.
 The first print run of 35,000 was swiftly followed by a second of the same size, and then by a third of 40,000.
 This was within the first two months.

 There’s a perfectly sound reason why Corelli was so extraordinarily popular in her day.
-Once Boy gets going, the story moves along at a decent pace, the sub-plots are well balanced, and the ending – however melodramatic, however sentimental – is genuinely moving.
+Once Boy gets going, the story moves along at a decent pace, the sub-plots are well balanced, and the ending – however melodramatic, however sentimental – is genuinely moving, tear-jerking indeed.
 Even cheap literature has gradations of quality, and this is good stuff.

 Corelli said that she wrote ‘straight from the heart to the hearts of others, regardless of opinions and indifferent to results’, but one can’t help thinking that she’d be disappointed at how low her stock has fallen.
 Maybe we should leave her with another quote from those obituaries: